tabdc/tabdc.github.io/_pages/about.md

 Current
 ======

-Actively seeking a PhD position.
+Looking for a PhD position in quantum many-body systems.

 Past
 ======